OpenJobDescription/openjd-specifications/rfcs/0005-expression-language.md

 one still unbound is always an error.
 Accepting a type-variable target for unresolved values would let validation pass an expression that can only fail once the value is known.

+This holds at any nesting depth: a `list[T1]` target is no more usable than a `T1` target, since a list cannot be produced without knowing its element type.
+An implementation must reject a `list` destination whose element type mentions an unbound type variable, rather than binding the variable and discarding the binding.

 #### Coercion of Unresolved Values

-Target-type coercion applies the same conversion table to `unresolved[T]` values at the type
-level: the payload remains unresolved, but its constraint is narrowed to the coercion result.
+Target-type coercion applies the same two steps to `unresolved[T]` values at the type level: the payload remains unresolved, but its constraint is narrowed to the coercion result.
 For example, `unresolved[int]` against a `string` target becomes `unresolved[string]`, and a `range_expr` → `list[int]` coercion of an unresolved value yields `unresolved[list[int]]`.

+The narrowed constraint is the type the applicable step produces, which is not always the target.
+Satisfaction leaves the value alone, so its constraint keeps the source type: an `unresolved[list[int]]` against a `list[any]` target stays `unresolved[list[int]]` rather than widening to `unresolved[list[any]]`, matching the concrete `list[int]` value that would be returned unchanged.
+Conversion yields the type its own rule produces, so an `unresolved[range_expr]` against `list[any]` becomes `unresolved[list[int]]`, because materializing a range only ever produces a `list[int]`.

+The narrowed constraint always satisfies the target, and it always describes the concrete
+result: the concrete result's type satisfies the narrowed constraint.
+The type level cannot see the payload that decides which destination of a union target wins, so conversion narrows to the union of every destination with a type-level rule, rather than betting on any one of them — anything narrower would misdescribe some resolved value.
+Against an `int | string` target an `unresolved[float]` narrows to `unresolved[int | string]`: a `3.0` payload takes the `float` → `int` rule while a `3.5` payload fails it and falls through to `string`, and both outcomes lie within the constraint.
+For a non-union target exactly one destination exists, so the constraint is exactly the type evaluation will produce.

 When the constraint is a union, coercion is existential: it succeeds if at least one member of the union can coerce to the target, and the possibilities that cannot are discarded.
 Coercing